Pathwise Test-Time Correction for Autoregressive Long Video Generation: Experiments

 \textbf{Baseline.} We evaluate our test-time correction method on two baseline models, CausVid~\cite{yin2025slow} and Self-Forcing~\cite{huang2025self}.
-Both baselines are built on the Wan2.1-T2V-1.3B model~\cite{wan2025} and generate 5-second video clips at 16 FPS a resolution of $832 \times 480$.
+Both baselines are built upon the Wan2.1-T2V-1.3B model~\cite{wan2025} and generate 5-second video clips at 16 FPS with a resolution of $832 \times 480$.
+More implementation details for fair comparison are included in the supplementary material.

 \textbf{Standard Evaluation.} We benchmark our method against representative autoregressive video diffusion baselines, including CausVid~\cite{yin2025slow}, Self-Forcing~\cite{huang2025self}, Rolling Forcing~\cite{liu2025rolling}, and LongLive~\cite{yang2025longlive}.
 Following standard protocols, evaluations are conducted using VBench~\cite{huang2024vbench} on 128 prompts randomly sampled from MovieGen~\cite{polyak2024movie}.
 Unless otherwise specified, we conduct all experiments in the 30-second video generation setting, using Self-Forcing as the default baseline.
 More experimental settings and implementation details for fair comparison are included in the supplementary material.